 - 1. From the View menu, select Map Navigation. - 2.
-In the upper right corner of the Map dialog box, click Design and then Edit Maps.
-The Map Configuration dialog box opens. - 3.
-Click New Map and then browse for the image file you want to use for the new map (jpg, gif or bmp) and click Open. - 4.
-The map is displayed.
-Click Apply and then Ok.
+In the upper right corner of the Map dialog box, click Edit Maps.
+The Edit Maps dialog box opens. - 3.
+Click New Map and then browse for the image file you want to use for the new map (jpg, gif or bmp) and click Open.
+The map is displayed. - 4.
+Name the map: In the left panel under the Map column, highlight the word New Map and type a name to identify the map. - 5.
+Click OK.

-Figure 17.
-Map Configuration dialog box
+Figure 28.
+Edit Maps dialog box